lara-ehr/tweet-the-people/README.md

 - Download tweet-the-people.
 - Get a Twitter developer account if you don't already have one (https://developer.twitter.com/en/apply-for-access).
 Adapt the `credentials.py` file with your credentials.
 - If you're using non-default ports, adapt docker-compose.yml and the Dockerfiles in each directory accordingly.
 Also adapt the `credentials.py` scripts.
+- In your command line interface, navigate to the tweet-the-people directory.
+  - Build the containers by typing `docker-compose build`.
+  - Get the containers running by typing `docker-compose up`.